Desirable Automatic Watch features:

 Parnis, Tao, or Alpha are decent cheap chinese brands (but I wouldn’t pay more than $120) ie Parnis all ~$100 but some models are not quality, Popular decent-quality models: Power Reserve (IWC Portuguese homage with Sea-Gull ST2505 movement) [Parniswatch.net], Panerai Radiomir homage [Parniswatch.net]

-Amphibia Vostok (Russian) ~$80 from either Smirs (Smirs is cheaper than eBay) or Meranom, or Chistopolcity, if you find one with the new lug width of 22mm (like the sold out Amphibia Ministry), pick up a nice Nato or Zulu from CheapestNatoStraps.
-Another Russian watch, albeit cheap only if used is Sekonda ~$80 at [eBay].
+Amphibia Vostok (Russian) ~$80 from either Smirs (Smirs is cheaper than eBay) or Meranom, or Chistopolcity.
+If you find one with the new lug width of 22mm (like the sold out Amphibia Ministry), a nice Nato or Zulu from CheapestNatoStraps will fit and look good Another Russian watch, albeit only cheap if bought used is Sekonda ~$80 at [eBay].
 Their 3017 Pilot watches are beautiful but $400+.

 HMT (Indian) – $30-$80 NASL or ADSL models, or Secondarily: Sona, find them on Ebay